Meillaya/RISC-V-FPGA-Based-Accelerator-Simulation/docs/02_hardware_design_theory.md

 ### 2.3.
 Memory Access Strategy

 A key optimization lies in how we store and access the matrices.
 -   **Matrix A** will be stored in **row-major order**.
 This means the elements of the first row are stored contiguously, followed by the second row, and so on.
-To calculate \(C_{ij}\), we need the \(i\)-th row of A.
+To calculate $C_{ij}$, we need the $i$-th row of A.
 -   **Matrix B** will be stored in **column-major order**.
 Here, the elements of the first column are stored contiguously.
 This is a crucial design choice.
-To calculate \(C_{ij}\), we need the \(j\)-th column of B. By storing it in column-major order, we can read the required elements sequentially, just as we do for matrix A. If we stored B in row-major order, we would have to perform complex, non-sequential address calculations to fetch the column elements, which would be much less efficient.
+To calculate $C_{ij}$, we need the $j$-th column of B. By storing it in column-major order, we can read the required elements sequentially, just as we do for matrix A. If we stored B in row-major order, we would have to perform complex, non-sequential address calculations to fetch the column elements, which would be much less efficient.
 -   **Matrix C** will be stored in **row-major order**, as is conventional.

 This memory layout ensures that for any dot product calculation, the required elements from both A and B can be streamed into the PE using simple, incrementing address counters.